AckerlyXu/heima/articles/event-hubs/event-hubs-dotnet-standard-api-overview.md

 ```

 ### Receive events
-The recommended way to receive events from Event Hubs is using the [**EventProcessorHost**](##Event-Processor-Host-APIs), which provides functionality to automatically keep track of offset, and partition information.
+The recommended way to receive events from Event Hubs is using the [Event Processor Host](#event-processor-host-apis), which provides functionality to automatically keep track of offset, and partition information.
 However, there are certain situations in which you may want to use the flexibility of the core Event Hubs library to receive events.

 #### Create a receiver
 Receivers are tied to specific partitions, so in order to receive all events in an event hub, you will need to create multiple instances.
 Generally speaking, it is a good practice to get the partition information programatically, rather than hard-coding the partition ids.
-In order to do so, you can use the [**GetRuntimeInformationAsync**](https://docs.microsoft.com/dotnet/api/microsoft.azure.eventhubs.eventhubclient#Microsoft_Azure_EventHubs_EventHubClient_GetRuntimeInformationAsync) method.
+In order to do so, you can use the [GetRuntimeInformationAsync](https://docs.microsoft.com/dotnet/api/microsoft.azure.eventhubs.eventhubclient#Microsoft_Azure_EventHubs_EventHubClient_GetRuntimeInformationAsync) method.

 ```csharp
 // Create a list to keep track of the receivers var receivers = new List<PartitionReceiver>();
 // Use the eventHubClient created above to get the runtime information